agude/agude.github.io/_drafts/2020-06-30-machine_learning_deployment_shadow_mode.md

 you expect (for example, your model is not reporting just a single value for all input).
-- **Performance**: You can verify that the shadow model is producing results comparable or better than the live model.
+- **Performance**: You can verify that the shadow model is producing results comparable to or better than the live model.

 Shadow mode works well when the result of the model does not need a user action to validate it.
-Models where you try to influence the user, for example a recommendation model where success means more sales converted, are best tested using an [A/B test][ab].
-The big difference between A/B and shadow mode is that in an A/B test traffic is split between the two models and in shadow mode the models operate on (some of) the same events.
+Models where you try to influence the user---for example a recommendation model where success means more sales converted---are best tested using an [A/B test][ab].
+The big difference between an A/B test and shadow mode is that in an A/B test traffic is split between the two models and in shadow mode the models operate on the same events.

 [ab]: https://en.wikipedia.org/wiki/A/B_testing

 ## How Do I Deploy In Shadow Mode?

-There are two ways that I think of deploying to shadow mode.
-They are relative to the [API][api] for the live model, and are:
+There are two ways that I think of deploying in shadow mode.
+They are relative to the [API][api] for the live model, and are [_in front of the live API_][front] and [_behind the live API_][behind].

 [api]: https://en.wikipedia.org/wiki/Application_programming_interface

-- [In Front of the live API][front]
-- [Behind the live API][behind]

 [front]: #in-front-of-the-api
 [behind]: #behind-the-api

 ### In Front of the API

-To put a model in shadow mode _in front of the API_, you host two API endpoints---one for the live model and one for the shadow model.
+To put a model in shadow mode _in front of the API_, you host two API
+endpoints: one for the live model and one for the shadow model.
 The caller makes a call to both of them whenever they would normally call the live model.
 The caller can disregard the response, but they should log it so that the results can be compared.